KEYNOTE SPEAKERS

 Megan is a Constitutional Lawyer by trade and holds the Indigenous Pro-Vice Chancellor position at the University of New South Wales in Sydney where she currently resides.

-ABOUT CHRIS
+ABOUT BOB

 New Zealand Speakers

-ABOUT MEIHANA
+ABOUT JASMINE

 ABOUT BRUCE